 The protection and confidentiality of your personal data is important to Skyline.
 Therefore, we transfer your personal data only to the extent described below or within the scope of an instruction at the time the data is collected from you.
 In addition, personal data that we collect concerning you will neither be sold by us nor otherwise disclosed to third parties.

+4.2 Third parties.
 Skyline might transfer your personal data to any third parties acting on your behalf or involved in a transaction, such as payment recipients, correspondent banks, clearing houses, stock exchanges, fund managers, brokers, Virtual Asset Service Providers (VASP).
 Also, Skyline might transfer your personal data to any other person with your consent to the disclosure or the purpose of performing a contract or in order to take steps at the request of the data subject prior to entering into a contract.

+4.4 Public bodies and institutions and auditors.
 We might also transfer your personal data to public bodies and institutions and external regulatory/statutory auditors, including regulatory/supervisory authorities, such as the Swiss Financial Market Supervisory Authority FINMA or Criminal Prosecution Authorities (i) if we are required to do so by law or in the context of legal proceedings, (ii) if we believe that disclosure is necessary to prevent damages or financial loss, or (iii) in connection with an investigation into suspected or actual fraudulent or illegal activities.

-5. International data transfer
+5. International Data Transfer

 Is your data transferred to third countries or international organizations?

-6. Retention and deletion periods
+6. Retention and Deletion Periods

 For how long is my personal data stored and when will it be deleted?